-The BC Deer Protection Coalition is committed to ending this cruelty.
+The BC Deer Protection Society is committed to ending this cruelty.
 We advocate a prevention and non-lethal intervention programme.

 In October 2012, the Mayor of Cranbrook, Wayne Stetski, said that Cranbrook would also wait until the Invermere Court case was heard.